 Shakespeare’s attention to detail in constructing the worlds in which his plays exist shows an outstanding acquired knowledge of the places he chooses to use as settings.
 He’s aware of the Rialto as a place where news and gossip are exchanged; of the currency – ducats; the practice of elopement conducted by gondoliers, and even the use of the name ‘Gobbo,’ taken from the famous hunchback who frequented the Rialto and confronted tourists.
 Once again, Shakespeare, with his great genius, gets it absolutely right.

 Those of us who live in modern Europe are lucky enough to be able to jump into a plane, car or train and be in Venice in a few short hours.
-It’s a great chance to see the city these plays were set in and will be rewarding for trip for any Shakespeare fan.
-Pre-plan your trip and book a hotel you think Shakespeare would have chosen, there’s a good selection on this site.
-However keep in mind you will see something very different from the Venice an Elizabethan gentleman experienced.
+It’s a great chance to see the city these plays were set in and would be a rewarding for trip for any Shakespeare fan.
+However, keep in mind you will see something very different from the Venice an Elizabethan gentleman experienced.
 Today, we see a rather shabby and decaying beauty – a city sinking into the sea.
 Everything about it rings of the past.
 Beautiful it may be, but it’s somewhat dead – more like a museum than a living city.
-It’s a truly wonderful place to visit but almost exclusively for its architectural treasures and the sense of its past glory.
+It’s a truly wonderful place to visit, but almost exclusively for its architectural treasures and the sense of its past glory.

 Perhaps Shake-spear knew so much about Italy was that he was an educated Italian immigrant to England

 who came from an Italian family with the name ” Scrollo-lance” which translates into Shake-Spear